osobolev/jdby/README.md

 ## Single-row queries

-- `maybeRow` returns null or empty `Optional` when no rows are found; returns the first row when one or more rows exist:
+- `maybeRow` returns null or an empty `Optional` when no rows are found; throws an exception when more than one row exists:
 ```java
 // Returns null if no rows found
 default UserRow maybeUser(int userId) {